ryanlabouve/rails-api-jwt-toy-blog/README.md

   validates :email, presence: true end
 ```

+At this point we have a working user model and green tests!

 ### Seeding Posts and Users

-So now, to give us some posts and users to play with, we'll create some seeds.
+Now  we'll create some seeds to give us some posts and users to play with.

 Go ahead and add `gem 'faker'` to your Gemfile and `bundle install`.